 Prairie du Chien's annual Bald Eagle Appreciation Day takes place the last Saturday of February.
 This day-long event is a celebration of the presence of Bald Eagles in the Prairie du Chien area.
-The City of Prairie du Chien, the Prairie du Chien Chamber of Commerce, Effigy Mounds National Monument, and the volunteers of this event received the Governor's “Putting Wisconsin on the Map Award” in recognition of Bald Eagle Appreciation Days for its contribution to Wisconsin's status as one of nation's premier destinations for winter Bald Eagle watching.
+The City of Prairie du Chien, the Prairie du Chien Chamber of Commerce, and the volunteers of this event received the Governor's “Putting Wisconsin on the Map Award” in recognition of Bald Eagle Appreciation Days.
+The Prairie du Chien area continues to promote its status as one of nation's premier destinations for winter Bald Eagle watching.

 E. Illustrate a program that involves schools, garden clubs, or other organizations in bird conservation activities.

 Prairie du Chien's La Riviere Park has received recognition from the National Wildlife Federation as a Certified Wildlife Habitat because of the conscientious planning, management, and landscaping providing sustainable quality wildlife habitat.
 This designation has been shared with the community and provides an example of what can be done to improve birding habitat on any size property.
 Each year, news releases regarding birding and bird habitat at La Riviere Park have been provided to local news media.
 A "Timberdoodle Dance" event is held at La Riviere Park each spring.
 At various times during the spring, between mid-March and early May, a volunteer takes interested persons to an area of La Riviere Park where American Woodcock conduct courtship displays.
 This educational event introduces park visitors to another element of the park and birding.